qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   * **source** : all class code and other resources (images etc.) required for the application are referenced in their original source files on disk (e.g. application classes, framework classes, contrib/library classes, etc.); this is optimal for development and debugging (per-file error messages, setting break-points, additional checks and logging are enabled, etc.) but loads slower due to the many individual files; it is also less amenable to loading the application through a web server, and should usually be run directly from the disk (using the *file://* protocol)
   * **hybrid** : is also a development build type and combines some of the advantages of the build version with the source version; as with the source build type, a selected set of classes are loaded directly from their source files (as specified in :ref:`compile-options/code/except <pages/tool/generator/generator_config_ref#compile-options>`); the other classes required by the application are compiled together in common .js files; this allows for faster load times while retaining good debuggability of the selected classes
-  * **build** : is the deployment build type; all classes are compiled into a set of common .js files, to minimize load requests; the class code is optionally compressed and optimized (cf. :ref:`compile-options/code/optimize <pages/tool/generator/generator_config_ref#compile-options>`); resource files from all involved libraries are copied to the build directoy, so that it is fully functional and self-contained, and can be copied to e.g. a web server; this build type is unsuitable for development activities, as the code is hard to read and certain development features are optimized away, so it should only be used for production deployment of the application
+  * **build** : is the deployment build type; all classes are compiled into a set of common .js files, to minimize load requests; the class code is optionally compressed and optimized (cf. :ref:`compile-options/code/optimize <pages/tool/generator/generator_config_ref#compile-options>`); resource files from all involved libraries are copied to the build directory, so that it is fully functional and self-contained, and can be copied to e.g. a web server; this build type is unsuitable for development activities, as the code is hard to read and certain development features are optimized away, so it should only be used for production deployment of the application

 .. _pages/tool/generator/generator_config_ref#compile-options: